 No. Employers can't run activity reports to track their employee’s activities; however, DRS is keeping a list of requests from employers.
 As we move forward, we'll evlauate the requests and possibly incorporate them into ERA in the future.

 Yes.
 All DRS correspondence is subject to disclosure as required by the PRA.
 So an email automatically generated by the ERA Portal is treated the same as other correspondence with DRS.

 If a Public Records Request asks for any correspondence generated by ERA, or information stored in ERA, any content that is exempt from disclosure under the PRA is redacted before release of the record.
 For example, residential addresses, personal telephone numbers and personal email addresses are exempt from disclosure.
 Learn more in RCW 42.56.250.

 You should encourage payroll system providers and other technical staff to review the ERA Technical Requirements and Reporting Procedures and other information on the ERA webpage.

 See page 24 in the ERA Technical Requirements for examples.

 Secure Access Washington (SAW) is a single sign-on application gateway used by state agencies to keep applications like ERA secure.
 SAW can include or grant access to secure information.
-DRS is using a SAW-Enabled Agency Portal (SEAP) to integrate ERA with SAW.
-SEAP will allow users to access ERA securely through SAW without leaving the DRS website.
+DRS uses a SAW-Enabled Agency Portal (SEAP) to integrate ERA with SAW.
+SEAP allows users to access ERA securely through SAW without leaving the DRS website.